KalyaniB3010/Metagenomics-pipeline/README.md

 ---

-## Results Summary
+## Results Summary (PD vs Healthy)

-- **TB vs Healthy:** Enrichment of *Prevotella*, *Dialister*, and depletion of *Faecalibacterium* in TB samples.
-- **PD vs Healthy:** PD samples showed increase in *Salmonella enterica* and loss of SCFA-producing species.
+- PD samples showed **increased abundance of pathogenic species** like *Salmonella enterica*
+- Several **SCFA-producing species were reduced** in PD (e.g., *Faecalibacterium prausnitzii*, *Blautia luti*)
-- PCA, volcano plots, and heatmaps confirmed clear separation between disease and control groups.
+- PCA plots showed **clear separation** between PD and control groups
+- Volcano and heatmaps identified **statistically significant microbial shifts**

 ---

 ##  Visual Outputs

 -  Heatmaps of log2 fold change
 -  PCA clustering of samples
--  Volcano plots showing significant species
+-  Volcano plots for significant species
--  Bar plots of top abundant taxa
+-  Bar plots of top abundant microbes
--  Alpha diversity (Shannon Index)
+-  Shannon Index (alpha diversity)

 ---

 ##  Future Enhancements

-- Add functional profiling (HUMAnN3)
+- Add functional profiling (e.g., HUMAnN3)
-- Automate pipeline with Snakemake or bash scripting
+- Test on larger datasets or additional disease models
-- Integrate ML-based prediction of disease state
+- Integrate ML-based classifiers for disease prediction
-- Expand to larger datasets for statistical strength

 ---

 ## Acknowledgments

 This project was completed as part of my MSc Bioinformatics internship at **Bruhaspathi Institute of Biosciences**.
-Special thanks to my guide for continuous support and mentoring throughout the project.
+Special thanks to my guide for her constant support and guidance throughout the project.

 ---

 ## 🧾 License

-This project is for educational and research purposes only.
+This project is for academic and research purposes only.